adjuststack

 Summary

-is a specialization of the opt_send_without_block
+opt_le is a specialization of the opt_send_without_block instruction

 that occurs when the <= operator is used.
 Fast paths exist within CRuby when